jeffreyhunter77/expressive-test/README.md

 If it's not clear how this might be useful, I'd ask you to consider something like the file system mocking above.
 Here the file system setup is simple, so it can be mocked in each describe block with the setup needed for that section.
 That doesn't scale up very well, though.
 If the mock setup is more complicated, it gets tedious to have to redeclare it for each example.
 It can also be hard to maintain over time.
 If you need to add an additional setting to the mock in the future, you're forced to update each test.
 In the past I've dealt with that by adding utility functions to my test files to help with the setup.

 Properties are another way to solve this problem.
-In the example above with properties I only have to setup the mock once.
+In the example above, using properties I only have to setup the mock once.
 If I want to change what goes into the mock, I only need to override the single property I want to change and that's the value that's used when the mock is created for that section.
 It also means if I need to alter the mock in the future, I only have to do that in one place.
 Utility functions can achieve a similar result.
 I just find it's faster for me to set up with properties.

 One technical detail to make note of here is the use of `this`.
 Properties are accessed at runtime through the use of `this`, which unfortunately precludes the use of arrow functions when you want to refer to properties, since that would bind `this` to the declaration context instead of the runtime context.
 That is why you see `function` being used to declare functions passed to `it` and `before` blocks above.
 If you are not referring to `this` in the function body, it is safe to use an arrow function.
 If you are using `this` to refer to a property, you must use `function`.